Within This Page

 A certification is a confirmation that a product meets defined criteria of a standard.
 ISO defines certification as: "any activity concerned with determining directly or indirectly that relevant requirements are fulfilled."

 To fully understand what a green certification represents and the quality of information it provides, the details of its requirements need to be reviewed carefully.
 The ISO defines different types of labels that can be used for products.
-Below is an outline of the ISO-defined labels and what is being claimed.
+Below is an outline of the ISO-defined labels in the 14000 series and what is being claimed.
 Product certifications available in the U.S. are mostly Type I and Type II labels while Type III labels are now required in France and becoming more common in Europe and for those U.S. manufacturers with an international focus.

 ISO-defined Types of Green Product Certification Labels